-Since the events beginning in 1993, Falls Festival has supplied and contributed some of the most phenomenal and iconic lineups in Australia’s vibrant and expressive entertainment history, with this years’ festival no different!
-The 2020 Falls Festival Fremantle showcased an immense range of performances from up-and-coming Aussie artists and colourful international acts, with energetic crowds filled with the most diverse and spirited members of the local Perth community (including PH boss Pieta and PH team members Cassie and Liam!).
+Since the events beginning in 1993, Falls Festival has supplied and contributed some of the most phenomenal and iconic lineups in Australia’s vibrant and expressive entertainment history, with this year’s festival being no different!
+The 2020 Falls Festival Fremantle showcased an immense range of performances from up-and-coming Aussie artists and colourful international acts.
+The energetic crowds were filled with the most diverse and spirited members of the local Perth community (including PH boss Pieta and PH team members Cassie and Liam!).

 Cassie’s 2020 Falls Recap